calebsmith/coinage/README.md

 assets is provided for convenience in [coinage/releases](https://github.com/calebsmith/coinage/releases)

+For linux, you'll need packages for sdl1.2, sdl mixer, sdl ttf and sdl image.
+These are described in the dependencies section below.

 I hope to at least add a precompiled build for Mac eventually.

 Notes